 Microscopic techniques to study mineral materials in cultural heritage

-jointly organized by the University of Applied Arts Vienna and BDA - Federal Monuments Authority
+organized by the University of Applied Arts Vienna and BDA - Federal Monuments Authority Austria

-A workshop for the optimal use of polarized light microscopy and SEM to better understand archaeological
+for the optimal use of polarized light microscopy and SEM to better understand archaeological and building materials

 Organizers and lecturers

 Prof. Dr. Johannes Weber, petrographer, University of Applied Arts Vienna/Austria